discord-jda/JDA/README.md

 ### [udpqueue](https://github.com/MinnDevelopment/udpqueue.rs) (an extension of [jda-nas](https://github.com/sedmelluq/jda-nas))

 Created and maintained by [sedmelluq](https://github.com/sedmelluq) and extended by [MinnDevelopment](https://github.com/MinnDevelopment)
-<br>Provides a native implementation for the JDA Audio Send-System to avoid GC pauses.
+Provides a native implementation for the JDA Audio Send-System to avoid GC pauses.

-Note that this send system creates an extra UDP-Client which causes audio receive to no longer function properly, since Discord identifies the sending UDP-Client as the receiver.
+Note that this send-system creates an extra UDP-Client which causes audio receive to no longer function properly, since Discord identifies the sending UDP-Client as the receiver.

 ```java